lrgresearch/gpaw-tools/index.md

 * S.B.
 Lisesivdin, B. Sarikavak-Lisesivdin "[gpaw-tools – higher-level user interaction scripts for GPAW calculations and interatomic potential based structure optimization](https://doi.org/10.1016/j.commatsci.2022.111201)" Comput.
 Mater.
 Sci.
 204, 111201 (2022).

-There may be other citation possibilities for your usage.
+There are many other packages needed to be cited.
+With GPAW, you may needed to cite LibXC or cite for LCAO, TDDFT, lineer-response calculations.
+Please visit their pages for many other citation possibilities.
 For more you can visit [https://wiki.fysik.dtu.dk/ase/faq.html], [https://wiki.fysik.dtu.dk/gpaw/faq.html], [https://openkim.org/how-to-cite/].

 ## Licensing
 This project is licensed under the terms of the [MIT license](https://opensource.org/licenses/MIT).